05 · Production · ~10 min

 - salt: deploy_session_hosts

-Why this is the killer pattern: Salt is doing what would normally take a Bash-and-Ansible kludge with sleeps and pings — and doing it idempotently. salt.state applies states to grain-targeted groups; salt.function runs ad-hoc functions; require: chains them.
-Re-run anytime, only the parts that haven't converged actually do work.
+Why this works: it replaces the usual Bash-plus-Ansible kludge with sleeps and pings. salt.state applies states to grain-targeted groups; salt.function runs ad-hoc functions; require: chains them.
+Re-run any time; only unconverged parts do work.

 Pattern 04